128technology/docs/docs/config_ha_vrrp.md

             exit
 ```

-You must also assign a vector to the service route, and then assign a priority to the vector in the service policy.
-This priority determines the primary and secondary routers in the HA configuration.
+Assign a vector to the service route, and then assign a priority to the vector in the service policy.
+This priority determines service route preference, with the higher priority being the preferred route.

 ```
 		service-policy      poc-policy